2003 World Series: Background

 The 2003 World Series featured the New York Yankees in their sixth Series appearance in eight years.
 Opposing them were the wild card Florida Marlins, appearing in their second World Series in their 11-year franchise history.
 The Marlins became the second straight wild card team to win the World Series; the Anaheim Angels won in 2002.
 The series was, however, somewhat overshadowed by the League Championship Series that year, when the Chicago Cubs and the Boston Red Sox, both teams that had gone decades without winning a World Series (95 years for Chicago, 85 for Boston), went down in dramatic defeats only five outs away from the pennant, and each in seven games.
 By losing the series, the Yankees became the first team to lose two World Series to post 1960 expansion teams; losing to the Arizona Diamondbacks, who entered the National League in 1998, in the 2001 World Series and now the Marlins who entered the National League in 1993.

 It was the 100th anniversary of the World Series, and advertised as such.
 However, it was only the 99th event due to a strike cancelling the 1994 World Series and the boycott of the 1904 World Series by the National League.

 The Marlins started the season 16–22 when they fired manager Jeff Torborg and hired McKeon, who had been retired from baseball for over two years.
 They went 75–49 under McKeon to win the wild card.
 At 72, McKeon would become the oldest manager to win a World Series.
-They lost the first game of the NLDS to the San Francisco Giants, but came back to win the final three.
-After going down three games to one to the Cubs in the NLCS, they rallied to win the final three games.
+They lost the first game of the National League Division Series to the San Francisco Giants, but came back to win the final three.
+After going down three games to one to the Cubs in the National League Championship Series, they rallied to win the final three games.
 In the World Series, the Marlins put up their young roster with a $54 million payroll up against the storied Yankees and their $164 million payroll.
 By facing the Marlins, the Yankees faced every team in the National League that had won a National League pennant.
 Since then, the 2005 Houston Astros, 2007 Colorado Rockies and the 2019 Washington Nationals have reached the World Series without facing the Yankees (although the Astros would face the Yankees in the postseason after their switch to the American League in 2013).

-The 2003 Marlins were largely led by players picked up in the Marlins post 1997 championship fire sale, such as Derrek Lee, A. J. Burnett, Braden Looper, Mike Lowell, Josh Beckett, and Juan Pierre.
+The 2003 Marlins were largely led by players picked up in the Marlins' post-1997 championship fire sale, such as Derrek Lee, A. J. Burnett, Braden Looper, Mike Lowell, Josh Beckett, and Juan Pierre.